Jonathan Bennett (mathematician)

-Jonathan Bennett is a mathematician and Professor of Mathematical Analysis at the University of Birmingham.
+Jonathan Bennett is a British mathematician and Professor of Mathematical Analysis at the University of Birmingham.
 He was a recipient of the Whitehead Prize of the London Mathematical Society in 2011 for "his foundational work on multilinear inequalities in harmonic and geometric analysis, and for a number of major results in the theory of oscillatory integrals."

 Education

 In 1995 he graduated with a BA in mathematics from Hertford College at the University of Oxford.
 He went on to study for a PhD in harmonic analysis under Anthony Carbery at the University of Edinburgh, graduating in 1999.

 Career

 Bennett has done postdoctoral work at the University of Edinburgh, the Universidad Autonoma de Madrid and Trinity College Dublin.
 He joined the University of Birmingham in 2005.
 Bennett is an editor for the journals Mathematika and Quarterly Journal of Mathematics.